So here’s a budget-friendly El Nido travel guide, i.e., how to travel to El Nido, Palawan, with about P7000 for 5 days.

 Renting your own motorcycle for a day is the cheaper choice, but I suggest to rent a motorcycle only if you’re experienced in handling one.
 Our trike driver told us that most foreign tourists opt to rent a motorcycle and are infamous for getting into accidents, citing two reasons: (1) a lot of those involved in accidents are not good drivers in the first place, (2) it’s hard to navigate the motorcycle to Nacpan Beach because the last hundred meters or so is a dirt road.

-Not exactly a part of El Nido budget guide, but I included this just in case.
-Before our trip, I made a list of must-try restos gathered from Tripadvisor and other online readings.
+I included this section just in case.
+Before our trip, I made a list of must-try restaurants gathered from Tripadvisor and other online readings.
 Sadly, most are disappointing save for the Republica Sunset Bar.
 All in all, the ones we’ve tried are:

 - Republica Sunset Bar